 It’s a suspect tale, however, as the fountain was completed before the church – but perhaps Bernini was just thinking ahead.

-The curious case of the Bernini sculpture, the Ecstasy of Saint Teresa, in the church of Santa Maria della Vittoria
+The curious case of the Ecstasy of Saint Teresa in the Santa Maria della Vittoria

 Of all the Bernini sculptures in Rome, the Ecstasy of St Teresa is the most provocative, yet it’s considered one of the best.
 Bernini himself was proud of it, calling it “the least bad thing I have ever done.”